 Our Group-wide celebration of International Women’s Day, supported by our CEO, further promoted our focus on workplace inclusivity.
-As part of the campaign, eight senior women across Landsec shared their experience of working in an industry that’s perceived by many to be male-dominated.
+As part of the campaign, members of the Landsec Women's network shared what the theme of 'balance for better' means to them.

 In the area of disability, our focus has been on mental health.
 Within the business we’ve set up a network of mental health first aiders; enhanced our training around stress, resilience and mindfulness; and run a series of awareness-raising events.

 Huge progress has been made in the property industry, but there are still times when I attend large meetings and I’m the only woman.
 That’s jarring in 2018.
 It’s also evident at some networking events.
 Landsec, however, doesn’t feel old-fashioned.
 I have amazing female role models in the business.
 More needs to be done, though, and it doesn’t just sit with the women – men need to be part of the conversation."